 Don is his usual friendly self, making rounds around camp and introducing himself to our neighboring campers.
 One person he meets is Elijawa, a JMT thru-hiker who is just one day out from finishing his 23-day trek.
 Elijawa joins us at our campfire and shares stories from his adventure.
-We listen intently, asking questions and admiring his accomplishment.
+We listen intently, asking questions and admiring his accomplishments.

 It’s moments like these that make backpacking trips so special.
 We get to meet new people, share experiences, and create memories that last a lifetime.
-I feel grateful to have this opportunity and to experience the beauty of the wilderness so many good friends.
+I feel grateful to have this opportunity to experience the beauty of the wilderness with so many good friends.